Sorooshi/DD/README.md

-# Dyslexia Detection Using Artificial Intelligence and Eye Movement Data
+# Identifying Dyslexia in School Pupils from Eye Fixation and Demographic Data Using Artificial Intelligence

-The source codes, experimental test-beds and, the datasets of our paper entitled "Dyslexia Detection Using Artificial Intelligence and Eye Movement Data,"
+The source codes, experimental test-beds and, the datasets of our paper entitled "Identifying Dyslexia in School Pupils from Eye Fixation and Demographic Data Using Artificial Intelligence,"
 By [Soroosh Shalileh](https://www.hse.ru/en/staff/srshalileh),
 [Dmitry Ignatov](https://www.hse.ru/en/staff/dima),
 [Anastasiya Lopukhina](https://www.hse.ru/en/staff/lopukhina),